jestjs/jest/README.md

 <h2 align="center">🃏 Delightful JavaScript Testing</h2>

 **👩🏻‍💻 Developer Ready**: A comprehensive JavaScript testing solution.
-Works out of the box for most JavaScript projects.
+Works out of the box for most of the JavaScript projects.

 **🏃🏽 Instant Feedback**: Fast, interactive watch mode only runs test files related to changed files.